 Although we went for dinner, I still can’t get over how cheap Iowa is.
 They have a daily lunch special for $6 and they only serve dinner Wednesday, Friday and Saturday (read: that’s the fried chicken).

-Pitchers of beer land on our table as I survey my surroundings.
-When you enter, there’s a long bar on the left stocked with your typical beers like Miller and Coors (not sure they would know what “craft” beer means).
+Pitchers of cheap beer land on our table as I survey my surroundings.
+When you enter, there’s a long bar on the left stocked with your typical beers like Miller and Coors.
 The rest of the room is lined with tables and red plastic tablecloths, a pool table in the corner and a back room with large family-style seating (16 per table).
 There’s 1970’s style wood paneling lining the restaurant walls and an old linoleum floor.

 The servers don’t mess around, as they’ve dealt with their fair share of farm boy shenanigans, long lines and plate after plate of fried chicken.
 You can expect to see a lot of mullets, cowboy hats and cut-offs, but you always see a variety of patrons, young and old, filing in, which shows their loyalty to regulars and adoration no matter who you are.
 This place is always packed and notoriously, has lines out the door.

 You can order white or dark meat chicken and you can order 1/4, 1/2, 3/4 or a whole chicken, fried.
 I went with the 1/4 (still a diesel portion) and the all you can eat salad bar ($4.50; or with dinner $1.25) complete with romaine lettuce, ranch, croutons, some pickled items and shredded cheese.
 The good stuff.
-We also ordered cream corn nuggets (battered and fried) as an appetizer ($3.25) – dangerously good.
+We also ordered cream corn nuggets (battered and fried) as an appetizer ($3.25).

 Everything we ate was hearty, bang for your buck for the price, and downright good.
 You’re not going for the “quality” of the ingredients, you’re going for the experience, consistency and history.